Famz21/DWH/README.md

 - It is a sample Online Transaction Processing (or OLTP) database, which is a type of data processing where multiple transactions occur concurrently.
 These are shipped by Microsoft with all of their SQL server products.

 > For this project I used the **Lightweight (LT) data**: a lightweight and pared down version of the OLTP sample.
 [Download here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms)

+# AdventureWorks Data Warehouse Project

+## Overview

+The project focuses on creating a data warehouse for AdventureWorks, a company in the bicycle sales industry, aiming to centralize and consolidate data for advanced analytics.

+## Objectives

+- Consolidate data from various sources for better reporting and analytics.
+- Optimize data utilization for insightful analysis.

+## Phases

+1. **Define Requirements**: Understanding business goals, identifying data sources, and defining data granularity and architecture.
+2. **ETL Workflow**: Steps for extracting, transforming, and loading data into the DW.
+3. **Testing and Deployment**: Includes unit testing, integration testing, and deployment to production.

+## Architecture

+Adopts a star schema design for optimized query performance and simplicity.

+## Tools and Technologies

+- SQL Server Management Studio (SSMS)
+- ODBC Drivers
+- ETL Tools

+## Conclusion

+This project enables AdventureWorks to leverage data for strategic decisions, covering the journey from data source identification to deployment in a production environment.